lichkitsch/campaigns/rules_rewrite.md

 | = Target | Mixed |
 | < Target | Negative |

+The target can be either an obstacle's action roll or the _Air of Fate_, both controlled by the GM.

 ## HP and Damage
 Remove obstacles by using **damage dice** to reduce their **heart points**.
 On successful action rolls against the obstacle, roll your damage dice and subtract the result from the obstacle's remaining HP.
 If your own HP falls to zero, you suffer a dire consequence.
 When you level up, roll your new damage dice and add the result to your max HP.
 You can reroll `CON` dice when leveling up.